 Getting out of Dahab

 As amazing as Dahab is, there’s plenty to do outside of Dahab.
 The easiest excursion is hiking up Mount Sinai (where Moses did his 10 commandments thing), and visiting St. Catherine’s monastery.
 Along with camel rides, sandboarding, and quad-biking, there’s a bunch of day tours available from Dahab.

 Visiting Israel and Jordan from Dahab/Sharm El Sheikh

 Israel is actually a quick trip from Dahab and reachable via bus to Eilat.
 Jordan is right around the corner and accessible by land travel once reaching Eilat.
 I ended up traveling by bus from Dahab to Israel, and then by land to Jordan to spend a few days visiting Petra and Wadi Rum.
-More details on this subject in the next post.
+More details on my Petra trip here.